Interior vs Balcony Cruise Cabin: Which Should You Choose?

 For many families, an interior cabin works extremely well.

-Most of the day on a cruise is spent outside the room — at the pool, attending shows, participating in activities, visiting kids’ clubs, or heading out on shore excursions.
+Most of the day on a cruise is spent outside the room.
+Time is usually spent at the pool, attending shows, participating in activities, visiting kids’ clubs, or heading out on shore excursions.
 The cabin becomes a place to sleep, shower, and recharge between activities.

 Interior cabins are also very dark when the lights are off, which can make sleeping easier.
 This can be helpful for children who are sensitive to early morning sunlight.